dev-parvej/helper-js/README.md

 #### Usages of formDataAssigner
 This function will help you to make formData object to any level of data you want.
 Sometimes it suckes to append data menually.
 ```
-impost { formDataAssigner } from 'aj-helper-js'
+import { formDataAssigner } from 'aj-helper-js'

 let formData = formDataAssigner({name: "Akash"});